vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of Viṣnu on dvādaśīs from Mārg.
 Dvitīyāvratas-Vide Agni 177.
 1-20, KKV 40-48, HV I. 366-393,

 KN 169-172, TT 29–30, PC 82-84, VR 78-81.
 The KKV describes only three viz.
 Puspadvitiyā, Asūnyaśayana ( two varieties ), Kāntivrata, while HV speaks of eleven.
 NA speaks of only two viz.
-Asūnyasayana and Yamadyitiyā and remarks that no yrata on the 2nd tithis of other months is well-known.
+Asūnyasayana and Yamadyitiyā and remarks that no vrata on the 2nd tithis of other months is well-known.
 These will be found in their places in this list.
 The four dvitiyās of Sr., Bh., Āśv. and K. are respectively called Kaluṣā, Nirmalā, Pretasañcārā and Yami.
 The general rule is that the second tithi of śu. mixed with third

 is to be preferred as the Yugmavākya indicates; KTV 30.
 Dvidalavrata--in K.; avoid taking any kind of dvidala dhānya